jemin777/ojava7.0/README.md

 Note:

-Oakjava7 author is not interested in Robot design (AI) field.Because AI is belong to antichrist technology. but python author focused  on AI field.
+Oakjava7 author is not interested in Robot design (AI) field.Because Robotics belong to antichrist technology according to bibble.
-So this oakjava7 jobs work culture is more safe when compared to Python.

 Note:
 =====